luisalviano/rentalx/README.md

 - [x] Should not be able to register a new rental if one is already open for the same user.
 - [x] Should not be able to register a new rental if one is already open for the same car.
 - [x] User must be authenticated.
+- [ ] When rented, the car's status must be changed to unavailable.

+#

+### Car Return

+**FR**
+- [ ] Must be possible to return a car.

+**BR**
+- [ ] If the car is returned in less than 24 hours, the full daily rate must be charged.
+- [ ] When the car is returned, the car must be set as available for another rental.
+- [ ] When the car is returned, the user must be able to make another rental.
+- [ ] When the car is returned, the total rent must be calculated.
+- [ ] If the return time is longer than the expected return time, a fine must be charged.
+This fine should be proportional to the delayed time.
+- [ ] In case there is a fine, it should be added to the total rent.